Biometix/biometix.github.io/index/framework.md

 ## BQAT Core

-Core component of BQAT that implemented as a Python package which links vendor algorithms togather, including Face, Fingerprint, Iris modules.
+The core component of BQAT is implemented as a Python package, which links vendor algorithms together, including face, fingerprint, and iris modules.

-It will process the input biometric samples using corresponding modality engine selected and spit out the quality assessment metrics as Python dict.
+It will process the input biometric samples using the corresponding modality engine selected and will produce the quality assessment metrics as Python dict.

 ``` mermaid
 ---